mojopy/ztm-extension-blue/README.md

 * Darkify scrollbars as well
 * Slightly reduced scrollbars widths, redundant ones removed.
 * Green checkmarks and completion rate, fixed hover icons borders as well.
+* Add back colors for color snippets, in-line and blocks.

 - Vidsize version made specifically for me, reduces video player to about 85% its max size so it fits nicely in my browser; not the best method however, it's not all that responsive.
 May change or further on...